luigiselmi/kafka-clients/README.md

 * TCP and UDP port 7946 for communication among nodes
 * UDP port 4789 for overlay network traffic
 * TCP port 5601 Kibana

+After the swarm has been created with a manager the workers, we can check that they are available and ready by executing the following command on the manager node

+    $ docker node ls